Sporothrix schenckii

 MICROBIOLOGY

-- S. brasiliensis: Limited to South America, associated with cat transmitted disease
+- S. brasiliensis: Limited to South America, associated with cat-transmitted disease and environmental (non-zoonotic) acquisition of infection.

 - S. globosa: Worldwide distribution, but most prevalent in East Asia.
-Infection associated with inoculation of contaminated plant matter
+Infection is associated with the inoculation of contaminated plant matter.
+A case of infection after a cat scratch in Japan has been reported.

 - Dimorphic fungi:

-- Zoonotic (with S. brasiliensis): Infected cats can have high fungal burden and transmit S. brasiliensis via scratch or bite directly.
+- Zoonotic (with S. brasiliensis): Infected cats can have a high fungal burden and transmit S. brasiliensis directly through scratching or biting.

 - Stains

-- Testing exudate for presence of asteroid bodies (yeasts surrounded by immune material, Splendore–Hoeppli phenomenon) is a low cost and sensitive diagnostic method.
+- Testing exudate for the presence of asteroid bodies (yeasts surrounded by immune material, Splendore–Hoeppli phenomenon) is a low-cost and sensitive diagnostic method.

-- Exudate material is placed on a slide with saline and a drop of 10% formaldehyde solution and examined by microscopy.
+- Exudate material is placed on a slide with saline and a 10% formaldehyde solution drop and examined by microscopy.

 - Yeast phase [Fig 1]